minivan/middleman-spellcheck/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Thanks

+Special thanks to [Readbeard-Tech](https://rubygems.org/profiles/redbeard-tech) for the [spellchecker](https://rubygems.org/gems/spellchecker) gem, which this code is based upon.